Cloudiest Cities in US

 Most Cloudy Days

-Days of partial cloud are more common in Cleveland than Portland, the country's two cloudiest big cities.
+Days of partial cloud are more common in Buffalo than in Seattle or Portland.
 Partial cloud is defined as cloud covering from over one-quarter to as much as three-quarters of the sky.

-When days with partial cloud are added to the days of heavy cloud, to include every day that cloud covers more than one-quarter of the sky, then Cleveland's average of 299 days a year edges out Portland's 296 days.
-From this perspective, Cleveland is the cloudiest American city, rather than Portland.
+When days with partial cloud are added to the days of heavy cloud, to include every day that cloud covers more than one-quarter of the sky, then Buffalo's average of 311 days a year edges out Seattle's 308 days.
+Portland drops down to the country's sixth cloudiest major city.

-Major US cities that have over 250 days a year, on average, when cloud covers over one-quarter of the sky.:
+Large US cities that average at least 275 days a year, when cloud covers over one-quarter of the sky

 Cleveland, Ohio 299 82